Office of the Superintendent of Financial Institutions

 The Regulations require disclosure to the policyholder when a change has been made in an adjustable policy.
 This is different than for participating policies in that it is only required after a change, if any, is made.
-The characteristics of the disclosure after a change are expected to be the same as shown for participating account disclosure at the start of this section of the Guideline.
+The characteristics of the disclosure after a change are expected to be the same as shown at the start of this section of the guideline.

 The Operating Rules established at the time of a demutualization specify the restructuring of participating accounts commencing with demutualization and the rules to be followed in the operations of such participating accounts in future years.